SalesConnection/Caction-Support/docs/New_User_Login.md

        <img src="img/Email_with_Password.png" alt="Email with Password" width="800" height="500">
      </p>

-     *Note: User can change password after login to the system.<br>
+     *Note: User can change password after login to the system.
+Visit this page to know more: [How to Change Account Password?](Change_Account_Password.md)<br>

   3. Login using the **registered** email address with the **correct** password.<br>
      **Login Here:** [https://salesconnection.my/login](https://salesconnection.my/login)<br>